 When I bought the building twenty years ago the studio and darkroom had open framing and no insulation.
 They are now finished.
 The work areas are bright and welcoming.
 I replaced old dim fluorescent lights with modern LED lamps that provide enough light of the right color to enable me to paint easily at night.

 I can see the Pacific from the upstairs landing.
 The Mendocino Land Trust recently (in 2011) bought Hare Creek Beach, a quarter of a mile to the north.
 It is a ten-minute walk from the studio.
-One can get down to the beach on south side of the creek using a small stepped path.
+One can get down to the beach on south side of the creek using a narrow poorly maintained path.
 The official trail is on the north side.
 You can usually get across the creek where it flows over the sand into the ocean without getting your wet feet.
 You then hike up to Highway 1, walk south across the bridge and then follow Old Coast Highway back to the studio.

 I am conscious of the fact that Edward Weston and Charis Wilson drove along this road while working on Weston’s Guggenheim grant.
 I often think of them when looking at my mailbox surrounded by berry bushes.
 They got married in Elk, a town about 20 miles south of here, in 1939.